ANOTHER BIBLE ~ ANOTHER GOSPEL

 Examine the Evidence

-Throughout the Church Age, the Word of God has been preserved in the Textus Receptus, which is found today in the Authorized King James Version.
+Throughout the Church Age, the Word of God has been preserved in the Textus Receptus, which is found today in the Authorized King James Version and the New King James Version.
 The glory of our rich inheritance of truth in the Sacred Canon is slowly departing from the Christian churches and doctrinal confusion reigns.
 These things should not be so… “for God is not the author of confusion, but of peace, as in all the churches of the saints” (I Cor.
 14:33).

 The Life and Letters of